Alex Higginbotham: About The Father of Microfiltration Gutter Guards

 For years, inventors believed you couldn’t make a gutter guard with a screen finer than 18 threads per inch, similar to what you’d find on a screen for a door or window.
 Alex Higginbotham discovered something different: when a fine microfilter was touched on the underside by a series of downward extensions, it would not just keep organic debris out of a gutter, but it would also allow water to quickly flow through what looked like a sheer but solid surface.
 He was awarded his first gutter guard patent in 2001 and had his first commercial success with LeafFilter® Gutter Protection, which was named to Building Product Magazine’s Annual Top 100 List for 2003 and 2004.
 To date, millions upon millions of feet of his original technology has been successfully installed across the United States.

 Nothing has been better than the feedback shared with him.
-Over the years, he received input from installers in the field and from homeowners who purchased his products.
+Over the years, he received input from installers in the field and from homeowners who purchased his gutter guards.
 It has given him a lot of food for thought.
 He strives to take what he hears and adapt his technology in new, different directions to innovate it even further.
 It’s something that continues to this day.

 “To hold a patent that has changed the modern world would define you as an innovator.
 To hold more than one patent of this caliber would define you as a true leader.” – Mercedes Benz